 This complication, representing a unique feature on a contemporary wristwatch, provides a more accurate read-off of time.
 The French term "seconde morte", called dead-beat seconds, stems from the fact that the hand remains motionless ("dead") for as long as the second has not actually elapsed.
 The hand thus indicates the second once it has actually gone past.

 The dial features the distinctive identity of the F.P.
-Journe chronometers with the 18K 6N or white gold dial and guilloché Silver hour, minute and seconds circles screwed to the watch face (a patented feature).
+Journe chronometers with the white or 6N gold dial and guilloché Silver hours, minutes and seconds subdials held on the watch face thanks to a Steel frame (a patented feature).
 The 42-hour power-reserve indication at 12 o'clock perfectly counter-balances the independent seconds display at 6 o'clock.